AEDs

 The device is smart – it will only administer an electrical shock to a heart that needs it.
 You cannot hurt the person, you can only help!

 Cardiac arrest can strike anyone, anywhere, anytime, at any age, often without warning.
-Each year in Canada, an estimated 60,000 cardiac arrests occur outside of hospital - that is one every nine minutes.
+Each year in Canada, an estimated 60,000 cardiac arrests occur outside of hospital setting - that is one every nine minutes.
 If you perform CPR and use an AED on a person in cardiac arrest, their chance of survival can double.

 AEDs may look different but they work the same